How To Be A Solopreneur

 When discussing Atlanta and Dallas as great choices for solopreneurs, I’ve highlighted the fact that both cities maintain a healthy independent community built around coworking spaces where solopreneurs can collaborate, motivate, and inspire each other, without necessarily working in the same job, profession, or industry.

 Coworking spaces have been around for some time and have become more popular as the wave of the solopreneur movement grows and expands.
-Coworking spaces like Alkaloid Networks are essentially fully loaded office spaces available for rent.
-A coworking space provides basic amenities; Wi-Fi, printers, conference rooms, bike storage, mail handling, coffee and refreshments, and kitchen access.
+At a minimum, coworking spaces provide essentially basic amenities; Wi-Fi, printers, conference rooms, bike storage, mail handling, coffee and refreshments, and kitchen access.
 It’s essentially an all-in-one office package for small businesses; effectively taking care of the necessary infrastructure required to run a business.

-Not only do coworking spaces provide the tools necessary for solopreneurs, remote workers, and small businesses to do their jobs, they also provide open, shared environments where members can naturally collaborate and network.
+Not only do coworking spaces provide the tools necessary for solopreneurs, remote workers, small businesses and startups to do their jobs, they also provide open, shared environments where members can naturally collaborate and network.

 Coworking spaces are a solopreneur’s dream!
 What better way to celebrate your independence this July than finding a spot in your local coworking space!